magnushelliesen/magnushelliesen/README.md

 * 🧠  I'm learning Go, but I'm a complete beginner at this stage 🍼
 * ⚡  I once fed a giraffe

 _P.S.
 Everything on my private GitHub is developed in my own time.
-Everything I do at work is commited to repo's belonging to organizational accounts, some are open but most are private._
+Everything I do at work is commited to repo's belonging to that organization's account, some of which are open but most are private._

 ### Skills